imkalpana/learn/ML/readme.md

-# Stating Learning ML from the MIT Open Leatning Library
+# Stating Learning ML from the MIT Open Learning Library

 ## Introduction
 ### Linear Algebra with numpy lib